maueroats/nsml-documents/hosting/orals-contestant.md

 # NSML Orals Instructions

 Welcome to the orals judging room.
-~~There are two judges for this event.
-Your score will be the average of their scores.~~ During your presentation, you may only refer to the notes you have made on the question sheets you were given at the beginning of the contest.
+During your presentation, you may only refer to the notes you have made on the question sheets you were given at the beginning of the contest.
 Use of a calculator, text, or other notes during your presentation is prohibited.

 You have ten minutes of uninterrupted time to answer the questions.
 I will give a verbal warning that "two minutes" are left and when "one minute" is left.
-At the end of ten minutes, I will say "time".
+At the end of ten minutes, I will say "time to stop".
 Please finish your sentence and then stop.

 ## Two Presenters